nrunner0/rtkms/rtkms-core/README.md

 After completing these steps, you will have the following structure:

 - `rtkms/` - the main system directory with all components
-- `project.md` - project description file with stages and expected results
+- `project.md` - project description file with goals and requirements
-- `stage1.md` - file describing the stage1 requirements
+- `stages.md` - file describing all project stages with detailed information about the current stage
 - `workflow.md` - file with prompts for working with an AI assistant

 ### Starting Work with RTKMS